-- Recent history of losses. - Changes in credit agreements and breaches of related covenants and ongoing liquidity. - Our highly competitive marketplace. - The risks associated with dependence upon significant customers. - Our ability to execute our expansion strategy. - The uncertain ability to manage in a changing environment. - Our dependence upon and our ability to adapt to technological developments. - Dependence on key personnel. - Our ability to maintain and improve service quality. - Fluctuation in quarterly operating results and seasonality in certain of our markets. - Possible significant influence over corporate affairs by significant shareholders. - Our ability to operate effectively as a stand-alone, publicly traded company. - The consequences of failing to implement effective internal controls over financial reporting as required by Section 404 of the Sarbanes-Oxley Act of 2002.
+- Recent history of losses. - The need to raise additional operating capital. - Changes in credit agreements and breaches of related covenants and ongoing liquidity. - Our highly competitive marketplace. - The risks associated with dependence upon significant customers. - Our ability to execute our expansion strategy. - The uncertain ability to manage in a changing environment. - Our dependence upon and our ability to adapt to technological developments. - Dependence on key personnel. - Our ability to maintain and improve service quality. - Fluctuation in quarterly operating results and seasonality in certain of our markets. - Possible significant influence over corporate affairs by significant shareholders. - Our ability to operate effectively as a stand-alone, publicly traded company. - The consequences of failing to implement effective internal controls over financial reporting as required by Section 404 of the Sarbanes-Oxley Act of 2002.